MarshHawk/automation-framework/README.md

     ```source deactivate qa-auto```

     ```conda env remove -n=qa-auto```
 * Having activated the env, to run all of the tests, simply execute the pytest command in the root directory of the project.
-This should run the tests in both Chrome and Firefox.
+This command should run the tests in both Chrome and Firefox:
     ```pytest```
 * If you keep your locally installed version of Firefox < 48, please pass the legacy flag:
     ```pytest --legacy=True```

-* To create a basic html report file in the root directory, open the html file with chrome:
+* To create html reports in the root directory, run with the following flags:

-    ```pytest --html=google-results.html --self-contained-html```

-* To create a cucumber report.html file in the root directory (uncomment verifies to get failing results in the report):

-    ```pytest --cucumber-json=google-results.json```
+    ```pytest --html=google-results.html --self-contained-html --cucumber-json=google-results.json```

-    * Once the google-results.json file is in the root directory of the project, run the python script to convert it to cucumber-google-results.html, which should open in your default browser:
+* Now google-results.html is in the root and can be opened with Chrome.
+Also, google-results.json file is in the root directory of the project, now run the python script to convert it to cucumber-google-results.html, which should open in your default browser:

         ```python run_cucumber_report_builder.py```